lijing-coder/CP-IMoE/README.md

 CP-IMoE is a PyTorch implementation for learning from *incomplete* paired multimodal data.
 It first learns experts that describe modality-specific, redundant, and synergistic information, then freezes those experts and uses collaborative prompts plus a router to adaptively combine them when one modality is unavailable.

-The code in this snapshot is configured for paired retinal fundus and OCT inputs, but the design is applicable to other two-modality classification problems after adapting the dataset loader and checkpoint paths.

 ## Overview

 Incomplete multimodal data can contain either both modalities or only one.
 A fixed fusion rule may over-rely on a missing or uninformative source.
 CP-IMoE separates the representation into four complementary expert views: